St Mary's Church, Handsworth: Organists

+Bells

+A peal of 6 bells was installed in the tower in 1701.
+The bells were rehung by Amos and Edward Cresser of Birmingham in 1868.
+One bell was recast and two bells were added in 1890 by James Barwell and Sons.
+Following a large crack in one of the bells discovered in 1954 the bells were recast by John Taylor and Co of Loughborough in 1955.
+The tenor has weight of 797 kg.
+The bells were inscribed at this time and dedicated to family members of those involved in raising funds for the new bells.
+A list of the names can be seen in the church peal book.

 Plans to end the neglect of the Churchyard

 Since the 1970s, St Mary's churchyard has bordered on dereliction.
-It is a closed graveyard, with the apparently empty spaces to the south of the graveyard harbouring the final resting places of numerous paupers whose names are recorded in the Church Register but whose remains were interred without coffins or visible memorials, beyond the unevenness of the overgrown ground above them.
-The condition of the churchyard-—as a place that feels unsafe to some, whose memorials have become inaccessible to many, their inscriptions overgrown with ivy, headstones broken, unstable or unreachable through the surrounding undergrowth—-is recognised as a reproach to all who know the place.
+It is a closed graveyard, with apparently empty spaces to the south of the graveyard harbouring the graves of numerous paupers whose names are recorded in the Church Register but whose remains were interred without coffins or visible memorials.
+The condition of the churchyard-—as a place that feels unsafe to some and whose memorials became inaccessible to many, their inscriptions overgrown with ivy, headstones broken, unstable or unreachable through the surrounding undergrowth.
 Even so, to those who enter the lime avenues long being kept clear of encroaching undergrowth, this wilderness contains mystery and beauty as well as melancholy.
 It is intended that planned improvements in the accessibility and appearance of the graveyard will be ones that restore it to respect in Handsworth, without lessening its serenity or its qualities as a haven for wildlife next to Handsworth Park.
-It is intended it should become a safer place, a more attractive place and a place of education for visitors of all ages.
+It is intended to make the place safer, more attractive and a place of education for visitors of all ages.
 To this end there has been a marked increase in voluntary work in the graveyard while local community leaders have voted neighbourhood renewal funds that they hope will be matched by other regional agencies to implement a plan drawn up by the City Council's Landscape Practice Group to end years of neglect and bring about a rejuvenation similar to the great improvements they have funded in the neighbouring park between 2000 and 2006.

 St Mary's then incumbent was Canon Brian A. Hall who in March 2006 became chairman of a new group called The Friends of St Mary's Churchyard, which aimed "to be a focus for future hopes for the integrity of St Mary's Churchyard as a special place" – special not only for the respect accorded to the dead which ought to apply to all graveyards, but also because of the association of the church and its grounds with the founding fathers of the industrial age, and more recently with two important figures in the development of football, William McGregor, Director of Aston Villa F.C., who organised the founding meeting of the Football League on 22 March 1888, and George Ramsay, whose headstone reads "Founder of Aston Villa".